 Yes, you can use the sauna twice a day.
 We recommend using the steam sauna during the day and the infrared sauna at night.
 Research shows that a steam sauna helps boost wakefulness and productivity throughout the day.
 And the infrared sauna helps your sleep better.

 Can You Use Sauna Right After Waking Up?

 Yes, you can use the sauna after waking up.
 When you sleep your core temperature plummets.
 If you use the sauna after waking up, your core temperature rises, offsetting the decrease in your body temperature.
 This fluctuation of temperature wakes you up instantly.

 If you want to use the sauna in the morning, go for a steam sauna and avoid infrared saunas.
 Infrared saunas are known to increase sleep-promoting hormones in your brain.
 It’s best to use an infrared sauna at night as it helps you sleep better.

-A. You can use a sauna before working out to warm up your body before you start to exercise.
+You can use a sauna before working out to warm up your body before you start to exercise.
 You can also use the sauna after working out to alleviate muscle pain and accelerate the recovery process.
 So the best time to use the sauna at a gym depends on why you want to visit the sauna.
-Ask yourself: Do you want to reward yourself with a nice sauna session following an intense workout or do you prefer using the sauna for a warm-up session.
-Learn more: Sauna Before or After Workout.
+Ask yourself: Do you want to reward yourself with a nice sauna session following an intense workout or do you prefer using the sauna for a warm-up session?

 That said, you need to figure out what works for you.
 If you find using the steam sauna at night refreshes you and you are able to sleep better, then use a steam sauna at night.
 You do you!